ydhnwb/autodm_base/README.md

 # Example
 - Example of how this bot works you can see here https://twitter.com/txtdrinstitusi <br>
+- or here with some little changes https://twitter.com/imgprocessing <br>
 - Screenshot (I use other keyword in this case: 'txt')